 Ask her to reflect on what brought her to her current success, and Kelly Chase, MBA '16, draws a straight line from her Chicago office to remote villages in Timor-Leste (East Timor), a tiny Southeast Asian nation more than 9,000 miles away.

-Katherine Spiess’ path to becoming a finance professor and the associate dean of graduate business programs at Mendoza College of Business appears to conform to a standard storyline: She had a goal, she achieved that goal; she discovered that goal wasn’t what she wanted after all; she found her true path.
+Katherine Spiess’ path to becoming a finance professor and the associate dean of graduate business programs at Mendoza College of Business was not your average plan: she had a goal, she achieved that goal ... she later discovered that goal wasn’t what she wanted after all.
+That was when she found her true path.